 Read the full Apple iPhone 13 Pro Max review

-The Xperia 1 II – near the top of this list of best unlocked phones – won our smartphone Product of the Year Award for delivering a video and audio performance that exceeded other flagship Android phones.
+The 2020-launched Xperia 1 II (above) won a What Hi-Fi Awards for delivering a video and audio performance that exceeded its contemporaries.
 But if you're on a budget, the Xperia 5 II is smaller, cheaper and has similar specs to the pricier Xperia 1 II.

 Indeed, music and video performance is a priority, you really consider one of these latest Sony phones.
 It backs up its impressive AV performance with decent features elsewhere, too – 3.5mm headphone jack, 4000mAh battery, Android 10, and the combination of 12MP f/1.7 wide lens, 12MP f/2.4 telephoto lens and 12MP f/2.2 ultra-wide camera lenses.